Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Zymology

-The study of fermentation, which is at the heart of sourdough baking.
-Understanding fermentation helps bakers control the flavor, texture, and rise of their loaves.
+Since fermentation is the foundation of sourdough baking, understanding fermentation can help bakers control the flavor, texture, and rise of their loaves.

 Let Me Know…

-I hope this sourdough glossary has cleared up some of the mysteries behind the terms and techniques used in sourdough baking.
+I hope this sourdough glossary has cleared up some of the mysteries behind the many sourdough terms and definitions used in sourdough baking.

-Did I miss a term or leave you with questions?
-Drop a comment below—I’d love to help you out and make this glossary even better for everyone!
+Did I miss a term you’re curious about?
+Drop a comment below – I'd love to expand this glossary and make it even more helpful!

 Share Your Thoughts